kevinolega/callcentertrainingtips/assets/pages/training/ael/training-development.md

 <details>
     <summary>Read more.</summary>
     <p>PART 1</p>
     <p>Please write a summary of what you learned from each exercise.
-Write 3-5 sentences.</p>
+Write two or more sentences.</p>
     <p>Include the following details:</p>
     <ul>
         <li>What I learned…</li>